 Each PBI is typically a user story, hence story points.

 The number of Story Points assigned to a PBI covers effort, complexity, and risk - all three.

 Historically, it was only a measure of complexity.
 Over the years I started adding the other two dimensions, which has helped me in successful delivery of projects.

 Typically, when starting an IT project, you need to answer some of the basic questions: what? (scope), when? (time) and how much? (cost).
 The main ingredient of cost in IT software development projects is usually the effort spent on creating features (programming).
 The estimation is done in man-hours or man-days.
 When the estimation is ready, the ‘when’ question is answered using a scheduling method.
 For instance, it’s done by dividing the effort by team members per group of tasks that are to be implemented including dependencies, team availability and numerous other factors.

-Unfortunately, developers and project managers are not fortune tellers, and they can’t see the future.
-For starters, they can simply be wrong: under- or overestimate just because of project’s nature.
-There are a number of risks that may or may not materialize.
+Unfortunately, developers and project managers are not fortune-tellers, and they can’t see the future.
+For starters, they can be wrong: under- or overestimate just because of project’s nature.
+Several risks may or may not materialize.
 The project conditions might not be ideal for a fast pace delivery (delays in decision process, random obstacles, previously unknown coding standards required, etc.).
 The assumptions taken into account during the original estimation may turn out to be invalid (libraries/tools don’t simplify work as much as was assumed).
-The project environment might change and the deliverables have to be aligned with it.
+The project environment might change, and the deliverables have to be aligned with it.